-OMV This is a logic signal that goes to the "0" state when the drive is at minimum voltage.
+OMV This is a logic signal that goes to the "O" state when the drive is at minimum voltage.
 This signal is used to coordinate starting, stopping and reversing.

-FV This is a voltage signal that is proportional to frequency (10V = 80hz for GO1 and 10V = 160hz for GO2).
-It is used in the triangle wave generator to keep it a constant height.
-It also halves the chopping frequency in two places.
+FV This is a voltage signal that is proportional to frequency (10V = 80hz).
+It is used in the optimum chopping control circuit.